or Observing Hackers in the Wild For Fun and Profit

 - 2600: The Hacker quarterly – Check out the computer section of your local chain bookstore for this.
 Even if the more technical stuff makes your head explode, the editorials and letters may catch your interest.

-- New York City Hackers – A half-hour-long documentary by Norwegian filmmaker Stig-Lennart Sørensen from 2000, filmed in part at our meetings.
-You can download it freely from Stig’s own site, or watch it online on its Google Video stream.
+- New York City Hackers – A half-hour-long documentary made in 2000 by Norwegian filmmaker Stig-Lennart Sørensen, filmed in part at our meetings of the era.
+You can stream and download the film from the filmmaker’s Vimeo.